Which of the following is classified as an account receivable on ... | Study Prep in Pearson+

-Which of the following is classified as an account receivable on the balance sheet?
+Which of the following is classified as an account receivable on a company's balance sheet?

 A